canjs/can-react-component/docs/can-react-component.md

 )
 ```

-Values will be passed to the viewModel in the same way they would be for a normal React Component.
-IE: the `text` prop in the above example would provide the string `"inner text"` to the viewModel, `number` would provide the number `5`, etc.
+Values will be passed to the `viewModel` in the same way they would be for a normal React Component, e.g. the `text` prop in the above example would provide the string `"inner text"` to the `viewModel`, `number` would provide the number `5`, etc.

-Since the component doesn’t produce DOM artifacts of its own, you won’t end up with any wrapper divs or anything to worry about, but in [React Developer Tools](https://github.com/facebook/react-devtools) you will see the component with the `displayName` in the React tree.
+Since the component doesn’t produce DOM artifacts of its own, you won’t end up with any wrapper divs or anything else to worry about, but [React Developer Tools](https://github.com/facebook/react-devtools) will show you the component with the `displayName` in the React tree.

 @param {String} displayName (optional) The name of the created component.
-If this is not specified, it will be the CanComponent's name appended with "Wrapper".
+If this is not specified, it will be the CanComponent’s name appended with “Wrapper”.
 @param {CanComponent} CanComponent Any [can-component].

 @return {ReactComponent} A React component